PeterGerrard/React101/exercises/05/README.md

 Currently we are using babel at runtime to convert jsx files into files that can be understood by a browser.
 This won't scale into a production environment so we want to transpile before we send to the browser.
 To do this we will use babel cli rather than babel runtime scripts.

-## Task - Adding the babcel cli and plugins
+## Task - Adding the babel cli and plugins

 Install the following tools into your `package.json`: